What has changed in relation to the nutritional properties of fiber?

 Canadian regulators have a different view than the FDA.
 From the Canadian perspective the fiber like qualities of IMOs mean that it should be labeled as part fiber and part non-digestible carb.

 We didn’t let that stop us - it just gave us yet another reason to keep on innovating, especially as the feedback from our community was that there was too much fiber in our candies.

 We took these new perspectives on IMOs and tapioca fiber into account as we tested 100’s of new recipes in our Candyland kitchen.
-We opted to use a different type of soluble tapioca fiber that is fully classified as a fiber along with IMOs as kick-ass ways to replace ingredients like corn syrup and offer a radically better alternative to traditional candy.
+We opted to use a different type of soluble tapioca fiber that is fully classified as a fiber along with IMOs as kick-ass ways to replace ingredients like corn syrup and offer a radically better choice to traditional candy.

 Gold star if you are still with us after that explanation!!
 It’s certainly complicated but we want to share the facts with you so that you understand the evolving view on fiber and know that we are on the ball!
 As views have changed, so have our recipes and our labels.
 While the classification of ingredients is the job of the food regulators, researching and understanding evolving ingredients and ways to replace sugar is our jam!